 - (a) The critical section shall be where the cross-sectional area is a minimum. - (b) The SFRC mix shall be batched to ensure a uniform distribution of fibres, and shall be placed in the moulds in a manner that does not interfere with the distribution of the fibres.
-The SFRC shall be compacted using lightly applied external vibration. - (c) The specimen shall be connected to the testing machine in such a manner that the machine does not apply a load to the specimen during the process of tightening of the grips and prior to testing. - (d) One end of the specimen shall be connected to the testing machine through a universal joint such that no moment is applied to the end of the specimen. - (e) Displacement measurements shall be taken on each of the four sides with the COD taken as the average of these measurements. - (f) A minimum of six specimens shall be tested. - (g) Tests where the failure of the specimen is outside of the testing region, or where the results are influenced by the test specimen boundaries, shall be retested. - (h) The characteristic values of the tensile strength $f{0.5}$ and $f{1.5}$, corresponding to CODs of 0.5 mm and 1.5 mm, respectively, shall be determined statistically as the 95 percentile confidence value assuming the population is normally distributed. - The mean values of $f{0.5m}$ and $f{1.5m}$, corresponding to CODs of 0.5 mm and 1.5 mm, respectively, shall be determined statistically as the 50th percentile confidence value assuming the population is normally distributed.
+The SFRC shall be compacted using lightly applied external vibration. - (c) Specimens shall be cured for a period of 28 days by following the procedure in Clause 9 of AS 1012.8.1:2014. - (d) The specimen shall be connected to the testing machine in such a manner that the machine does not apply a load to the specimen during the process of tightening of the grips and prior to testing. - (e) One end of the specimen shall be connected to the testing machine through a universal joint such that no moment is applied to the end of the specimen. - (f) Specimens shall be tested under displacement or strain control such that before cracking the strain over the gauged region does not exceed 25 micro strain per minute until the formation of the dominant crack.
+After cracking is visible to the naked eye across the full section width, the rate may be increased but shall not exceed 800 micro strain per minute until a COD of 2 mm is attained.
+After COD of 2.0 mm the rate may be further increased but not exceed 4000 micro strain per minute until test completion. - (g) Displacement measurements shall be taken on each of the four sides with the COD taken as the average of these measurements. - (h) A minimum of six specimens shall be tested. - (i) Tests where the failure of the specimen is outside of the testing region, or where the results are influenced by the test specimen boundaries, shall be retested. - (j) The characteristic values of the tensile strength $f'{0.5}$ and $f'{1.5}$ , corresponding to CODs of 0.5 mm and 1.5 mm, respectively, shall be determined statistically as the 95 percentile confidence value assuming the population is normally distributed. - (k) The mean values of $f{0.5\text{m}}$ and $f{1.5\text{m}}$ , corresponding to CODs of 0.5 mm and 1.5 mm, respectively, shall be determined statistically as the 50th percentile confidence value assuming the population is normally distributed.

-The stress results obtained from the test shall be multiplied by the three-dimensional orientation factor k{3Dt} , where-
+The stress results obtained from the test shall be multiplied by the three-dimensional orientation factor $k{3Dt}$ , where-

-$$k{\rm 3Dt} = \frac{1}{0.94 + 0.6l{\rm f}/b} \le 1 \qquad \dots \text{ C1}$$ and l_f is the length of the steel fibre and b is taken as the average of the width and depth of the specimen taken at the critical section.
+$$k{3\text{Dt}} = \frac{1}{0.94 + 0.6l{\text{f}} / b} \le 1$$ ...
+C2 and $l_f$ is the length of the steel fibre and b is taken as the average of the width and depth of the specimen taken at the critical section.

-- 1 The factor k{3Dt} removes the influence of the boundaries on the fibre distribution and converts the results of the test to a state where the fibres can be considered to be randomly orientated in three-dimensional space. - 2 Testing should be undertaken in a laboratory accredited by the National Association of Testing Laboratories (NATA).
+- 1 The factor $k{3Dt}$ removes the influence of the boundaries on the fibre distribution and converts the results of the test to a state where the fibres can be considered to be randomly orientated in three-dimensional space. - 2 Testing should be undertaken in a laboratory accredited by the National Association of Testing Laboratories (NATA).